maxjappert/mcts_carcassonne/README.md

 Beware: Due to Carcassonne's high branching factor, the trees tend to grow quite large.
 For higher numbers of training iterations, ```graphviz``` may respond with an error due to the large number of nodes.
 Also note that the tree image tends to be very wide, again due to the branching factor.

+## Bugs

+The only bug which I'm aware of is that sometimes legal moves will wrongly be classified as illegal by the engine.
+Simply rotating the tile 360 degrees solves this.